OctopusDeploy/docs/docs/deployment-examples/database-deployments/index.md

 ### SQL Server

-If you are deploying to SQL Server, we have written a number of guides and blog posts on the subject.
+If you are deploying to SQL Server, see the [SQL Server section](/docs/deployment-examples/database-deployments/sql-server/index.md).

 Read them in the [SQL Server section](/docs/deployment-examples/database-deployments/sql-server/index.md).